sigasi/sigasi_insights/content/manual/rules/verilog_associations.md

     sub#(<span class="goodcode">4</span>) sub_inst(<span class="goodcode">a, b, c</span>);
 endmodule</pre>

-Note that if there are too few positional parameter or port connections, an error for [missing connections]({{< ref "#missing-actuals-for-formals-that-have-no-default-value" >}}) will be flagged.
+Note that if there are too few positional parameters or port connections, an error for [missing connections]({{< ref "#missing-actuals-for-formals-that-have-no-default-value" >}}) will be flagged.

 ## Named connections are not allowed with blank ports